Acupuncture Points On Your Legs & Feet

 The images you'll see below only show each meridian and each acupuncture point on one side for simplicity's sake.
 But rest assured, the points and energy pathways operate equally on both sides of the body.

-This means that you can effect the same meridian by using the acupuncture point located on either the left or right side of the body.
+This means that you can affect the same meridian by using the acupuncture point located on either the left or right side of the body.

 In many cases, acupuncture and acupressure treatments won't differentiate between the left and right side of the body.